Mystics in Bali: Critical reception

-Stuart Galbraith IV of DVD Talk called the film "a landmark of Indonesian horror", but noted that the film "isn't as daffily entertaining as Mondo's other Indonesian titles, notably Lady Terminator and Virgins from Hell, though it has its moments".
-Madelyn Sutton of Silver Screen Riot called the film "a raw horror romp that embraces its supposed unbelievability to playful, gory effect".
-In their Best of the Worst webseries, Jay Bauman, Jack Packard, Mike Stoklasa, and Rich Evans of RedLetterMedia all selected Mystics in Bali as being superior to the films Kiss Meets the Phantom of the Park and Killer Workout, with Bauman stating that "it's not a great movie, but it's incredibly entertaining".
+In 2007, Stuart Galbraith IV of DVD Talk called Mystics in Bali "a landmark of Indonesian horror", but noted that the film "isn't as daffily entertaining as Mondo's other Indonesian titles, notably Lady Terminator and Virgins from Hell, though it has its moments".
+John Beifuss of the Star Tribune called Mystics in Bali "a must-see for fans of bizarre, imaginative world cinema."